-The height controls for the site were derived from the ARUP masterplan which informed the Planning Proposal for the site.
+The FSR controls for the site were derived from the ARUP masterplan which informed the Planning Proposal for the site.
 However, this masterplan has more recently been considered by Council to be "suboptimal" and Council has approved a substantially different site layout and suggested arrangement of buildings under the infrastructure DA for the entire precinct DA/571/2014 which relied upon a Clause 4.6 request in relation to height.
-As a result, the height controls and boundaries no longer correspond with the approved site arrangement and configuration such that Council has effectively abandoned the height controls for the overall site.
+As a result, the FSR controls and boundaries no longer correspond with the approved site arrangement and configuration such that Council has effectively abandoned the FSR control for the site.

-In addition, the approved development of the site under DA 1271/2016, which is proposed to be amended by the subject application, also departs significantly from the height controls with a departure of 19.3% for Building E, 23.7% for Building F and 80.3% for Building D. As a result, the building height development standard has been abandoned, for good reason, in the granting of a consent on the subject site which substantially departs from the standard.
-Notwithstanding this, the broad principles reflected by the height controls, with increasing height to the west and the south, are considered to remain relevant and the amended development adheres to these principles with the tallest component of the building located in the south western corner of the site.
+In addition, the approved development of the site under DA 1271/2016, which is proposed to be amended by the subject application, also departs significantly from the FSR control.
+As a result, the FSR development standard has been abandoned, for good reason, in the granting of a consent on the subject site which substantially departs from the standard.
+Notwithstanding this, the broad principles reflected by the FSR to accommodate an appropriate density of development and distribution of scale and mass, with increasing height to the west and the south, are considered to remain relevant and the amended development adheres to these principles with the tallest component of the building located in the south western corner of the site.